idebtor/nowic/01GettingStarted.md

     - Platformio-ide-terminal
       - On successful installation, you will see a +sign at the bottom-left corner of the editor.
 Click + sign to open a console.
-    - File-icons
+    - atom-file-icons
-    - Minimap
+    - minimap
     - Markdown-preview
       - Open a rendered version of the Markdown in the current editor with `ctrl-shift-m`.
     - Autosave
       - It automatically saves files when the editors loses focus, are destroyed, or when the window is closed.
-Believe or not, it is disabled by default. __You must check `enabled`__ in config setting or from the Autosave section of the Settings view.
+      - Believe or not, it is disabled by default. __You must check `enabled`__ in config setting or from the Autosave section of the Settings view.

     __Themes of my personal preference__:
       - UI Theme - Atom Dark,